tarwn/lessthandot-hugo/blogs/content/posts/2014-09-07-automated-database-depoyments-presentation-demos.md

 1. We reviewed the script [00000_DayOfWeekSalesReport.sql][8] as one we would have previously applied manually

-2. I created a folder locally, with a sub-folder named “Changes” and added the script to the “Changes” folder
+2. I created a folder locally, with a sub-folder named "Changes" and added the script to the "Changes" folder

-3. I initialized the top folder as a git repository by right clicking in the folder and choosing “Git init repo” from the context menu
+3. I initialized the top folder as a git repository by right clicking in the folder and choosing "Git init repo" from the context menu

-Note: There are other ways to initialize the repository, this option was available to me because I chose the “include cheetah” option when installing git, which provides some context menu items for git that wouldn't be available otherwise
+Note: There are other ways to initialize the repository, this option was available to me because I chose the "include cheetah" option when installing git, which provides some context menu items for git that wouldn't be available otherwise

 4. I then opened smart git and created a new project from that repository so I could start using the GUI tool